Our Courses

 HOSTED BY CROSSING LATITUDES

-This NOLS Wilderness Medicine Wilderness First Responder course is designed specifically to provide you with the tools to make critical medical and evacuation decisions in remote locations.
-Half of your time will be spent completing practical skills and scenarios designed to challenge your decision-making abilities.
+The Wilderness First Responder course is designed to provide you with the tools to make critical medical interventions and decisions on evacuation in remote locations.
+Half of your time will be spent training practical skills, evaluating case studies and practicing your skills scenarios designed to challenge your abilities.
 CPR is included.
+Everyone is welcome, no previous experience required.

 DATES: